PraneethTVSS/MongoDB/Aggregations/Aggregation Basics.md

 ## $addFields

 - `$addFields` are similar to `$project`.
-The name refers itself defines it returns the documents with new computed fields or modify the existing fields.
+The name refers itself defines it returns the documents with new computed fields or modify the existing fields from incoming pipeline.
 - It can add the fields at the higher level dict.
 We can re-assign the internal fields to the higher level dict.
 - In general, if we want to get certain fields and remove some fields we do like below:
 ```bash